MechDevelopment/mrbeam-api/README.md

 | 'advanced'     | 6 - 10       | 'hinge'                |

 'complexity' and 'unitsCount' can conflict with each other, but 'unitsCount' is more important.

+## Contributing
+If errors are found, please open an issue to discuss.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)